North Korea Travel Guide: Mt. Kumgang

 Comfortable and clean hotel with scenic views of the mountains and forests.
 Hot water and electricity are generally quite reliable here.
 The hotel has pleasant bars, a good gift shop, expensive international calls, a massage parlour and a small sauna.

-Decent hotel at the Mt Kumgang Tourist Village built for South Korean tourists (so South Korean adapter necessary)
+Decent hotel at the Mt Kumgang Tourist Village built for South Korean tourists (so South Korean plug adapter necessary)

 A hotel used primarily for North-South family reunions which take place in the Kumgang region.